JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/C:C++ Interview Q.md

      * Functions and variable are declared on the stack.
  5. **Heap**
      * Heap is the segment where *dynamic memory* allocation usually takes place.
-     * The heap area begins at the end of the BSS segment and grows to larger addresses from there.The Heap area is managed by malloc, realloc, and free, which may use the brk and sbrk system calls to adjust its size
+     * The heap area begins at the end of the BSS segment and grows to larger addresses from there.
+     * The Heap area is managed by malloc, realloc, and free, which may use the brk and sbrk system calls to adjust its size

 ### Storage classes in C.
 A storage class represents the visibility and a location of a variable.
 It tells from what part of code we can access a variable. a storage class is used to represent the information about a variable.
 A storage class is used to describe the following things: